 You have a right to keep your personal health information confidential between you and your Doctor.
 This applies to everyone over the age of 16 years and in certain cases to those under 16.
 The law does impose a few exceptions to this rule but apart from those (listed below) you have a right to know who has access to your medical records.

-All our practice staff have full access to the computerized medical records system.
+All our practice staff have full access to the computerised medical records system.
 They are governed by strict codes of confidentiality and will not disclose health information without your consent.
 It is our policy to have a single medical and nursing record for each patient.
 We firmly believe that this offers the best opportunity for delivering the highest quality of care from a modern primary care team.

 The practice must keep the primary care trust up to date with all registration changes and must notify them of certain procedures that we carry out on patients under Enhanced Services where we are paid for performing these procedures.
 Local authorities and government agencies such as social services and the benefits agency may require medical reports on you from time to time.
 These may not include your written consent, but we will assume that you wish us to complete these reports in your best interest.
 Failure to co-operate with these agencies can lead to patients' loss of benefits or other support.